 MOU signed with the Oxford International Centre for Palliative Care.

-The rural outreach activities of the Foundation appreciated by the state government of Madhya Pradesh at a function in district Sehore.
+The rural outreach activities of the Foundation appreciated by the state government of Madhya Pradesh at a special function in Sehore district.

-Successful conduct of a WHO funded palliative care sensitization programme for doctors from Maharashtra, Madhya Pradesh, Rajasthan & Gujarat.
+WHO funded Palliative Care Sensitization programme for doctors from Maharashtra, Madhya Pradesh, Rajasthan & Gujarat conducted successfully

 The family of late Shri Arvind Mungre gives a donation in his memory.

-Dr. KA Dinshaw, Director, Tata Memorial Centre on a 3-day visit to review our outreach activities.
-She loved participating in the district awareness activities
+Dr. KA Dinshaw, Director, Tata Memorial Centre, on a 3-day visit to review our outreach activities.

 Successful conduct of 2 WHO funded palliative care sensitization programmes for doctors from Rajasthan and Chattisgarh at Jaipur and Raipur.